-class simpy.resources.store.FilterStore(env, capacity=inf)
+class simpy.resources.store.FilterStore (env: simpy.core.Environment, capacity: Union[float, int] = inf)

 Resource with capacity slots for storing arbitrary objects supporting filtered get requests.
 Like the Store, the capacity is unlimited by default and objects are put and retrieved from the store in a first-in first-out order.